dmorse/pscf/doc/user-man/compile-cmake.rst

 make utility to use up to 4 processor cores to compile, if available, to speed up compilation.
 It is not required.
 The first "make" command compiles the code and places all the files generated by compilation in the pscf/cmake directory.
-The "make install" command installs files in the chosen installation directory.
+The "make install" command then installs the executable and other files files in the bin/, lib/ and share/ subdirectories of the chosen installation directory.

 After the "make install" finishes execution, check that your chosen install directory contains subdirectories named bin/, lib/ and share/,